WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Abstract

 \section{Abstract}

 Recent progress in image and video synthesis has inspired their use in advancing 3D scene generation.
-However, we observe that text-to-image and -video approaches struggle to maintain scene- and object-level consistency beyond a limited environment scale due to the absence of explicit geometry.
+However, we observe that text-to-image and -video approaches struggle to maintain scene- and object-level consistency beyond a limited environment scale \CR{without a persistent, explicit geometric representation}.
 We thus present a geometry-first approach that decouples this complex problem of large-scale 3D scene synthesis into its structural composition, represented as a mesh scaffold, and realistic appearance synthesis, which leverages powerful image synthesis models conditioned on the mesh scaffold.
 From an input text description, we first construct a mesh capturing the environment's geometry (walls, floors, etc.), and then use image synthesis, segmentation and object reconstruction to populate the mesh structure with objects in realistic layouts.
 This mesh scaffold is then rendered to condition image synthesis, providing a structural backbone for consistent appearance generation.
 This enables scalable, arbitrarily-sized 3D scenes of high object richness and diversity, combining robust 3D consistency with photorealistic detail.
 We believe this marks a significant step toward generating truly environment-scale, immersive 3D worlds. \keywords{3D scene generation \and multi-room 3D synthesis \and mesh conditioned 3D Gaussian splatting}